michaelrambeau/bestofjs-now-microservices/get-github-readme/README.md

-# `get-github-readme` microservices
+# `get-github-readme` microservice

-An Express web server that fetches the README file for a given Github project, calling Github API.
+An Express web server that fetches the README file for a given Github project, calling the Github API.

+How to call it: `/githubUserName/:repoName?branch=master`

 The service applies several transformations to be able to display the html from any page: